MorphZG/MorphZG/README.md

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)
 ![Django](https://img.shields.io/badge/django-%23092E20.svg?style=for-the-badge&logo=django&logoColor=white)

 To make it clear.
 I am far from being expert with these technologies.
 I am very passionate about it.
 Often short on time, having a full time job as a bartender, those moments in front of the screen with all tools loaded makes me really excited.
 Python is my first love and programming language where i am most comfortable.
-I enjoy doing coding challanges, practicing and learning every single day.
-I hope to find a job this year and finaly prove that it's never late to pursue your dreams.
+I enjoy doing coding challenges, practicing and learning every single day.
+I hope to find a job this year and finally prove that it's never late to pursue your dreams.
 Alongside python, i am practicing git and backup some of my work with github.
 I am big fan of command line, always trying to look behind the surface and learn how things operate in the background.
 That is one of the reasons my environment is running on linux so along the way i am learning about the shell scripting also.
 As someone who is backend oriented i have basic knowledge of SQL.
 Next step will be to dive deeper and learn more about database management systems like Postgresql or MySQL.

 **Favorite tools:**
 ![Vim](https://img.shields.io/badge/VIM-%2311AB00.svg?style=for-the-badge&logo=vim&logoColor=white)